Premium Free Tool

 1

-Input the 'Total Revenue' generated from your advertising campaign.
+Input the 'Total Revenue' generated from your specific advertising campaign.

 2

-Enter the 'Total Ad Spend' (the cost of the ads themselves).
+Enter the 'Total Ad Spend' cost (the amount paid for the ads themselves).

 3